 You can use a crypto portfolio tracker (like Koinly) to track these unrealised losses throughout the financial year and later harvest and offset against your gains ahead of the end of the financial year to minimise your taxes.

 If you earn less than £1,000 in income from crypto or other means, you don't need to declare it to HMRC.
 Every UK taxpayer gets a tax-free allowance of £1,000 on trading and property.
 You’ll have a £2,000 allowance if you're investing in both.
-Tax-free thresholds are an easy way to avoid paying crypto tax, especially if you only have small amounts invested.
+Tax-free thresholds are an easy way to pay less crypto tax, especially if you only have small amounts invested.

 Wondering if you can hold cryptocurrency investments in a SIPP or ISA?
 Will crypto invested in a pension fund bring you welcome tax relief?
 In the UK, it's a possibility - although it's not necessarily a straightforward process and is something to check with your financial advisor.